michiwerner/acr-cleanup/README.md

 To allow the app to actually access your ACR registries, you must do one of two things, depending on the scope you want the app to have:

-1) Manually select the ACR's: Add a new role assignment to each relevant ACR and assign the AcrDelete role to the Function App's system-assigned managed identity.
+1) Manually select the ACR's: Add two new role assignments to each relevant ACR and assign the AcrDelete and Reader roles to the Function App's system-assigned managed identity.
-2) Automatically run on all ACR's in a scope: If you want the app to automatically pick up new registries without you having to assign roles first, you would need to assign the AcrDelete role at a subscription or resource group level so that new ACR instances inherit the role assignment.
-Please keep in mind that the current version of this app is only tested for use with ACR instances that reside in the same Azure Subscription as the app itself.
+2) Automatically run on all ACR's in a scope: If you want the app to automatically pick up new registries without you having to assign roles first, you would need to assign the AcrDelete and Reader roles at a subscription or resource group level so that new ACR instances inherit the role assignment.

-Also review the `schedule` attribute inside the `scheduled-cleanup/function.json` file.
-The default is to run the function every day at 00:00:00 UTC.
-You can freely change this schedule, but remember that the more often the function runs, the more cost it will generate.
+The last step is to set the schedule for the cleanup runs.
+For this, create an application setting `CLEANUP_SCHEDULE` and set it to a cron expression.
 Please refer to https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions for help on the format.
-Make sure to (re-)deploy the app after making any changes to files.
+A warning for people who are used to the standard crontab format: The first column in the 6-column format used here are *SECONDS*, not minutes.